preitinger/fullstack-hy2020.github.io/src/content/2/en/part2c.md

       setNotes(response.data)
     })
 }, [])
+  // No way! the axios callback must not be executed if the component has meanwhile been unmounted!
+  // Consider especially <React.StrictMode> !
 ```

 We still have a problem in our application.
 When adding new notes, they are not stored on the server.